 Later, at a reception for her at Peter Makuck’s house in Greenville, I tried to tell her how smart that advice had been but she denied ever having said something like that to a student.
 I wanted to clarify that the poems were really bad (am pretty sure I burned them somewhere along the way), and I should not have been in the same room as the rest of the young poets, but the conversation in Peter and Phyllis’s kitchen drifted away.
 As the years passed, I would meet several of the poets who’d stayed in that class, all represented in an anthology of class writing: Robin Brewer, who would be my supervisor at Henry Thorpe & Associates; Tim Tarkington, who’d become one of my best friends at UNCG (and whose couch I’d live on for a period of my homelessness); Martha Mac Harris, from Mt.
 Gilead, my future wife’s best friend from childhood.

-Chapel Hill.
 A.B from UNC-CH, with a double-major in English and journalism.

-Anxious to be out in the world, I managed a December graduation, moved back to Graham and began substitute teaching, and by March had my first job.
+Anxious to be out in the world, I managed a December graduation, moved back to Graham and began substitute teaching, and by March had my first real job.

-Rocky Mount.
 Worked as publications assistant at Henry Thorpe & Associates.
-Our clients were Hardee’s, City of Rocky Mount, Coastal Plain Insurance, and Carolina Enterprises.
+Our clients were Hardee’s, City of Rocky Mount, Coastal Plains Insurance, and Carolina Enterprises.
 I got to interview Norman Rockwell on the phone, in a futile attempt to get him to sell to Hardee’s a painting that could be used on the cover of the annual report.
 The company got instead a blurred photo of me and a couple of others “hurrying on down to Hardee’s,” shot by our local contract photographer Charlie Killebrew.

 Married Hilda Haithcock of Mount Gilead, at University Methodist Church in Chapel Hill, Rev. Langill Watson officiating.
-He had been our pastor for a large part of MYF days at Graham Methodist Church.
+He had been our pastor for a large part of my MYF days at Graham’s First Methodist Church.
 I met Hilda on a blind date arranged by her double-first cousin, Sammy Haithcock, who lived on my dorm hall at Carolina.
 We honeymooned at the Watergate Hotel in D.C. and then at Ocean City.